Gray code: Invention

 For decimal 15 the code rolls over to decimal 0 with only one switch change.
 This is called the cyclic or adjacency property of the code.

 In modern digital communications, Gray codes play an important role in error correction.
-For example, in a digital modulation scheme such as QAM where data is typically transmitted in symbols of 4 bits or more, the signal's constellation diagram is arranged so that the bit patterns conveyed by adjacent constellation points differ by only one bit.
+For example, in a digital modulation scheme such as QAM where data are typically transmitted in symbols of four bits, or more, the signal's constellation diagram is arranged so that the bit patterns conveyed by adjacent constellation points differ by only one bit.
 By combining this with forward error correction capable of correcting single-bit errors, it is possible for a receiver to correct any transmission errors that cause a constellation point to deviate into the area of an adjacent point.
 This makes the transmission system less susceptible to noise.

 Despite the fact that Stibitz described this code before Gray, the reflected binary code was later named after Gray by others who used it.
 Two different 1953 patent applications use "Gray code" as an alternative name for the "reflected binary code"; one of those also lists "minimum error code" and "cyclic permutation code" among the names.
 A 1954 patent application refers to "the Bell Telephone Gray code".
 Other names include "cyclic binary code", "cyclic progression code", "cyclic permuting binary" or "cyclic permuted binary" (CPB).

 The Gray code is sometimes misattributed to 19th century electrical device inventor Elisha Gray.